Recent & Future

-Learn about future plans for space exploration, like the Mars landing of the newest rover (and its helicopter), the next astronaut moonwalk and a space outpost that will orbit the moon.
+Learn about recent and future space exploration, like the Mars landing of the newest rover (and its helicopter), the next astronaut moonwalk and a space outpost that will orbit the moon.
+(Below video was released in the Summer 2020.)

 Ingenuity: First Mars Helicopter

-The newest Mars rover "Perseverance", along with its helicopter "Ingenuity", successfully launched from Earth on July 30, 2020.
-Their spaceflight to Mars will take a few months.
-They are expected to land on the Jezero Crater on Mars on February 18, 2021.
-Ingenuity will be the first helicopter to fly on Mars!
+The newest Mars rover "Perseverance", along with its helicopter "Ingenuity", successfully landed on Mars on February 18, 2021.
+Ingenuity is the first helicopter to fly on Mars!
 Learn more about Ingenuity, then build your own model of Ingenuity.

 Video Courtesy NASA